 Dr. Fields is the same height and body style as General Grant and, therefore, presents a convincing, true-to-life image of the man as he really looked.
 He researches and reads extensively about General Grant in order to deliver an accurate persona of the General.
 His presentations are in first person, quoting from General Grant’s Memoirs; articles and letters the General wrote, statements he made in interviews or wrote himself, and first-person accounts of people who knew the General or were with him and witnessed him during events.
 Dr. Fields holds a Bachelor and Master’s degrees in Education from the University of Memphis.
 He later earned a Master’s degree in Secondary Education and Ph.D. in Educational Administration and Curriculum from Michigan State University.
-He is a career educator having taught for eight years at the Junior and Senior high school levels; then served for 25 years as a high school administrator.
-He teaches as an adjunct Sociology Professor at the University of Memphis and in Education for Belhaven University, Memphis campus.
+He has been a long time adjunct Sociology Professor at the University of Memphis and in Education for Belhaven University, Memphis campus.

 Please E-telegraph General Grant for orders or information at: firstname.lastname@example.org